JustKiddingCode/arpoc/docs/implementation/plugin_architecture.rst

 An obligation plugin gets the result of the access control evaluation and the context data and must return a boolean.
-If an obligation does not return `True` then access is denied.
+If a single obligation does not return `True` then access is denied.
 The obligation class must set the class attribute `name` and can referenced by it from the access control entities.

 In some businesses traceability is a big concern.
 These businesses can use our log obligations.
-We include obligations for logging: log every access (`obl_log`), log only successful accesses (`obl_log_successful`), log denied accesses (`obl_log_failed`).
+We include the following obligations: log every access (`obl_log`), log only successful accesses (`obl_log_successful`), log denied accesses (`obl_log_failed`).
-Since we use the Python Logging module, the loggers can perform various tasks, from writing to a file on a local disk, writing to the system log, to writing a mail.
+Since we use the Python Logging module (:cite:`logging`), the loggers can perform various tasks, from writing to a file on a local disk, writing to the system log, to writing a mail.
 The default configuration of the logger can either be used without changes, with changes like a changed filename, or completely changed.